Lejeune High School

-Lejeune High School /ləˈdʒuːn/ is a high school located on the Marine Corps Base Camp Lejeune near Jacksonville, North Carolina.
-The school is operated by the Department of Defense Education Activity of the United States Department of Defense.
+Lejeune High School /ləˈdʒuːn/ is a high school located on the Marine Corps Base Camp Lejeune and in Jacksonville, North Carolina.
+The school is operated by the Department of Defense Education Activity (DoDEA) of the United States Department of Defense.
 It is one of seven in the Camp Lejeune Dependant Schools (CLDS), which include one high school, one middle school, one primary school (PK–2), one intermediate school (3–5), and three elementary schools.

 Lejeune High School is the only high school located at Camp Lejeune.
 Its enrollment averages approximately 400 students, varying from Red Day to Gold Day.
 The students are dependents of military personnel and must either live on base (either at Camp Lejeune or at Marine Corps Air Station New River) or be on a list to get into base housing in order to be eligible to attend LHS.

 History

 Camp Lejeune was founded in 1941.
 Camp Lejeune High School (CLHS) was founded in 1944, with the first class to graduate being the Class of 1945.
 In the early days of Camp Lejeune High School, the school was led by a principal and a Marine Officer.
 With having Marine Officer as part of the faculty, certain military expectations were expected and adhered to such as grooming standards and locker inspections.

 Both Camp Lejeune and Camp Lejeune High School take their namesakes from John A. Lejeune, the 13th Commandant of the United States Marine Corps.
 The students decided in 1944 to take the moniker "Devilpups".
 This reference is due to the Marine Corps having the nickname of Devil Dog and Camp Lejeune being a Marine Corps base.

 The first campus that housed Camp Lejeune High School was located on Brewster Boulevard.
 In 1961, a new campus was built, the school moved to 825 Stone Street, which housed Brewster Middle School for a time before a new campus was built for that school.
 A new campus was built for the high school in 1990.
 Camp Lejeune High School changed its name to Lejeune High School in 1968.